sebastien17/twitter-experiment/README.md

 # twitter-experiment
-Some python script to experiment with the Twitter API
+<b>Some python script to experiment with the Twitter API.</b>

+This repository provides illustrative examples of how to use the Twitter API with python.